MicrosoftDocs/OfficeDocs-SharePoint/migration/new-and-improved-features-in-the-sharepoint-migration-tool.md

 # Release Notes:  New and improved features in the SharePoint Migration Tool

-## Learn about the new features and updates to existing features in SharePoint Migration Tool, Version 1.1.901.
+Learn about the new features and updates to existing features in SharePoint Migration Tool.

 >[!NOTE]
 >To install the current release download here: [SharePoint Migration Tool](http://spmtreleasescus.blob.core.windows.net/install/default.htm)

-## SPMT V 2.1.100.0
+### SPMT V2.1.100.0

 **New features**

-The following features were added to SharePoint Migration Tool, Version 1.1.901.
+The following features were added to SharePoint Migration Tool, Version 2.1.100.0

 |**Feature**|**Description**|
 |:-----|:-----|
-|Powershell migration solution <br/> |All features of the SharePoint Migration Tool (SPMT) can now be done by using PowerShell cmdlets.<br>
+|Powershell migration solution* <br/> |All features of the SharePoint Migration Tool (SPMT) can now be done by using PowerShell cmdlets.<br>
 |Settings<br/> |Improved labels and text descriptions for settings.  <br/> |

 >[!Note]
->The PowerShell feature is currently in open Beta test.
+>*The PowerShell feature is currently in open Beta test.

 **Improvements**